-Introversion can be defined as a spectrum of personality traits that focus on a person’s internal feelings and not defined by external stimulation.
-Most of the time, introversion is often misconstrued for shyness and being socially anxious.
+Introversion can be defined as a spectrum of personality traits that focus on a person’s internal feelings and are not defined by external stimulation.
+Most of the time, introversion is often misconstrued as shyness and being socially anxious.

 Introverts tend to be more reserved, quiet and introspective.
 They like to retreat to their internal worlds and feel best in their zone in an environment that doesn’t require too much external stimulation and involvement.
 A study shows that introverts form 25-40% of the population.
 It is prudent to note that introversion and extroversion are all part of a spectrum.
 This means that different people have different degrees and levels of extroversion or introversion.

 So, What are the Signs that You are an Introvert?

 - You have a small group of friends you consider very close-knit